Old Scatness: The broch

 The broch still stands several metres high with a battered outer wall face.
-The broch stands at the centre of the settlement and seems to have at least three major phases of use.
+It stands at the centre of the settlement and seems to have at least three major phases of use.
 The first phase saw the building of the primary tower.
 The second phase saw a rebuilding of the broch interior which involved the addition of a secondary skin to the south and east part of the inner broch wall, and a set of radial piers to form a new interior structure.
 In the third phase another building was constructed inside the broch, consisting of six or more curvilinear cells clustered around a central area, with a corridor leading out towards the broch wall to the east.

 Structures west of the broch

 To the western (seaward) side of the broch the limits of the settlement have been established.
 The dominant feature was a large circular aisled roundhouse (Structure 12) around 10 metres in diameter.
 The walls of this building stand over 2 metres high in places.
-To the west of this was a second building less well-preserved.
-To the south of Structure 12 was another roundhouse (Structure 14) of a similar size but oval in shape.
-To the north of Structure 12 was another range of buildings, including one with a set of seven (possibly originally eight or more) small 'cupboards' let into the interior wall.
+West of this was a second building, which is less well preserved.
+South of Structure 12 was another roundhouse (Structure 14) of a similar size but oval in shape.
+North of Structure 12 was another range of buildings, including one with a set of seven (possibly originally eight or more) small 'cupboards' let into the interior wall.
 East of this building and closer to the broch, a circular inward-tilting arrangement of stones appeared to be the partially collapsed top of the roof of a corbelled cell.

 Structures east of the broch

-A slightly later roundhouse (Structure 21), to the east of the broch, had the greatest diameter of any of the buildings on site: approximately 12 metres internally.
+A slightly later roundhouse (Structure 21), east of the broch, had the greatest diameter of any of the buildings on site: approximately 12 metres internally.
 It seems originally to have had short piers, later rebuilt as long thin ones.
 There was also a later wheelhouse to the southeast of the broch (Structure 11).
 A multi-cellular semi-subterranean building (Structure 5) was inserted into the fill of Structure 21, and is considered to be characteristic of 'Pictish' architecture.